geosoft1/tools/HOWTO.md

 * golang.org
 * HTTP server (localhost:8080)
 * GOPATH

-In full mode also you will see the new Gopei Shell icon :-)

 Note that are sistems where Qt may conflict.
 Just remove Qt from LiteIDE if wont start.